DrUnkeN-SoUL/web_app/README.md

 The Emotion Detection App uses the power of OpenCV for image processing and face detection.
 It leverages a Haar Cascade classifier to identify human faces in each frame of the video feed.
 After detecting the faces, the app processes them to predict the associated emotion using a pre-trained deep learning model.

 ## Features
--Real-time emotion detection from live webcam feeds.
+- Real-time emotion detection from live webcam feeds.
--Emotion recognition from video files.
+- Emotion recognition from video files.
--Accurate classification of emotions into seven categories: Angry, Disgusted, Fearful, Happy, Neutral, Sad, and Surprised.
+- Accurate classification of emotions into seven categories: Angry, Disgusted, Fearful, Happy, Neutral, Sad, and Surprised.
--User-friendly interface to visualize the detected emotions.
+- User-friendly interface to visualize the detected emotions.

 ## Requirements
 To run the Emotion Detection App, you need the following dependencies:

--Python 3.x
+- Python 3.x
--OpenCV
--NumPy
--Keras
+- OpenCV
+- NumPy
+- Keras
+- Flask

 ## Installation
 Clone this repository to your local machine.